costajob/sitemap/README.md

 ### Sequel VS ActiveRecord
 The first version uses Rails ActiveRecord to fetch data from MySQL, but this implementation quickly shows its limits: loading several nested, eager loaded, data structures in memory was great for impedance mismatch, but a nightmare for Ruby 1.8.7 garbage collector.
 To solve the issue i triggered a new query to the database at each iteration: the performance was slightly better, but latency and DB traffic was not an option for production code (i also cannot afford locking products table longer than few seconds).
 At the end i decided to use few large SQL queries to load all of the data in memory at once, skipping ActiveRecord at all.
 I opted for the [Sequel](http://sequel.jeremyevans.net) gem, finding it pretty flexible: it returns plain hashes that i can throw to the entities constructors to get more idiomatic Ruby representation.
 I barely scratched the surface of Sequel, but it's a gem i will go for everyday in place of the bulky alternatives.

 ### Processes
 Once i get some decent performance it was time to parallelize the computation.
-I opted to fork a new process per available CPU: this was possible since Sequel data structures were small and (also without CoW) the memory footprint was under control.
+I found a good balance on my workstation by spawning three processes: you can modify this value by assigning the desired number to the MAX_PROCS environment variable.
 By using processes i get a performance gain of about 35%.

 ### Ruby 1.8.7 VS 2.3.0